jojozhouu/predict_mbti_with_texts/README.md

     ```bash
     docker build -f dockerfiles/Dockerfile.app -t final-project-app .
     ```
-2. To run the web app
+2. To run the web app, run the following command, and then enter address as "localhost:5000" in the browser.
+For example, on Windows it will be "http://127.0.0.1:5000/"

+    ```
+    docker run -e SQLALCHEMY_DATABASE_URI -p 5000:5000 final-project-app
+    ```